ac3ss0r/c2shell/README.md

 <div align=center style="background-color: transparent;">
     <img width="100%" src="Images/preview.png"></img>
 </div>
-A C/C++ project designed to simplify shellcode creation on any compilers and platforms using C. Supports x86_64, x86_32, ARM & ARM64 arches on clang/g++/visual c++ compilers.
+A C/C++ framework designed to simplify shellcode creation on any compilers and platforms using C. Supports Windows & Linux, and practically any existing architecture.

 ## ℹ️ Overview & theory
 A shellcode is an offset-independent assembly code which can be executed from any part of program.
 Those are commonly used by cyber-security engineers, hackers and lowlevel developers (anticheats, protections, etc).
 This project presents a way to create shellcodes easily in pure C, without any ASM usage, allowing to write universal shellcodes across architectures/platforms.
 On windows PEB (Process Environment Block) and TEB (Thread Environment Block) can be used to obtain function addresses without using any externals.
 On linux you can just use syscalls.

-Usually shellcodes are made in pure asm, since forcing the compiler to properly create & extracting shellcodes can be a headache.
-Yet ShellcodeLab solves this problem.

 <div align=center style="background-color: transparent;">
     <img width="100%" src="Images/shellcode_source.png"></img>